paster489/cifar10_analysis/README.md

 - "Adam" => the optimal one.

 --experiment_name
 &emsp;&emsp;Name of the experimental run.
-Under this name the directory in results. filder will be cretead where the results of trainijg will be saved.
+&emsp;&emsp;Under this name the directory in ./results folder will be cretead, and there the results of training will be saved.

 --model
 &emsp;&emsp;Name of the training model: